‘Webfilm Theory’ is the title of my PhD research into early Internet video.

 The insight that digital consumption is no longer separate from its production and exists in a network of humans and their technologies seems no more true than in today’s social, consumer-driven digital world.

-Webfilm Theory anticipated modern digital consumers and their ubiquitous, multi-device content consumption and production on social media.
+Webfilm Theory anticipated modern digital consumers and their ubiquitous, multi-device video consumption and production on social media.

 You can buy the book on Lulu.com.